plembo/learn-py-gdriveapi/README.md

 _User Type_.
 If using a personal Google account rather than a Google Workspace (GSuite) account, the app must be configured as External.
 The Google Developer tutorial assumes that you are using a Google Workspace account, and so proceeds to configure for an Internal app.

 _App Information_.
 Provide the name of the app and your e-mail for "User support email".
+At one time, you could avoid Google verification by omitting a logo, but the sensitive scopes enabled below will make verification necessary in any event.

 _App Domain_.
 Leave blank unless you are using a Google Workspace account.